You are here

 2.6 Research Data

 The journal is committed to facilitating openness, transparency and reproducibility of research, and has the following research data sharing policy.
-For more information, including FAQs please visit the SAGE Research Data policy pages
+For more information, including FAQs please visit the Sage Research Data policy pages

 Subject to appropriate ethical and legal considerations, authors are encouraged to: